nicobubulle/Licenses-WebUI/README.md

 - Aggregates "other" group features into a single icon
 - Smart tooltips with viewport awareness
 - 24-hour cache with manual refresh capability
+- **Return/Update workflows**: Per-EID buttons plus checkbox multi-select (including select-all) with bulk Return/Update, live modal status, and localized messages; update uses warning status when CLM reports "No updatable items found"
+- **Activation**: Admin can paste license keys in the EIDs page modal; keys are validated client-side and sent to `/activate-licenses`
+- **Filtering**: Dropdown to filter EIDs by application/group defined in `feature_groups.json`
 - Column layout: EID number above feature icons

 **Access:**